17Andri17/Scraping-ExamTopics/README.md

 ## 🔧 Features

-✅ Scrape questions and answers by exam code
+✅ Scrape questions and answers by exam code <br>
-✅ View most-voted answers with optional highlighting
+✅ View most-voted answers with optional highlighting <br>
-✅ Read user discussion and selected answers
+✅ Read user discussion and selected answers <br>
-✅ Navigate: next, previous, random, or search by number ✅ Export questions and answers to a formatted PDF
+✅ Navigate: next, previous, random, or search by number <br>
+✅ Export questions and answers to a formatted PDF <br>
-✅ Caching via local JSON to avoid re-scraping
+✅ Caching via local JSON to avoid re-scraping <br>
 ✅ Built-in error handling for rate limits and offline fallback

 ---